 How to Make Your Own Perfume: A Beginner's Guide to Formulation

-Most first-time blenders make the exact same mistake: they reach for what smells loudest.
+Almost every first-time blender makes the same mistake.
+They reach for whatever smells loudest in the box.
 A fragrance, like a sentence, needs unstressed syllables too.
-The good news?
-Learning how to make your own perfume at home is far more forgiving than learning to cook.
+The good news is that learning to make your own perfume at home is far more forgiving than learning to cook — you do not need a stove, and nothing burns if you walk away.

 Start with three vials, not ten.
-One top note.
-One heart.
-One base.
-The constraint *is* the point.
-Almost every great early blend in our workshops comes from someone who chose three ingredients carefully and refused to add a fourth.
-Every Whiff & When DIY perfume kit is structured this way on purpose — your Beginner Kit is a small palette, not an overwhelming one.
+One top note, one heart, one base.
+The constraint is the whole lesson.
+Almost every great early blend I have seen in our Saturday workshops came from someone who chose three ingredients deliberately and refused to add a fourth.
+Every Whiff & When kit is structured this way on purpose; your Beginner Kit ships as a small palette, not an overwhelming one.

-Standard starting ratio: 30% top, 50% heart, 20% base.
-In a 10ml blend, that's roughly 3ml citrus or herbal, 5ml floral or spice, 2ml wood or resin — all carried in perfumer's alcohol or jojoba.
+The starting ratio most beginners do well with is 30% top, 50% heart, 20% base.
+In a 10ml blend that is roughly 3ml of citrus or herbal, 5ml of floral or spice, 2ml of wood or resin, all carried in perfumer's alcohol or jojoba depending on the format you want.

 Use a glass beaker, never plastic.
-Use a separate pipette for each oil — never share droppers between bottles.
-Ever.
-Cross-contamination at this stage will ruin a blend you can't later diagnose.
-(Both come in the kit, so you don't have to source perfume-grade tools yourself.)
+Use a fresh pipette for each oil.
+Do not share droppers between bottles, even once.
+Cross-contamination at this stage will ruin a blend you cannot later diagnose, which is the most frustrating mistake to make in your first week.
+Both tools come in the kit so you are not sourcing perfume-grade glass yourself.

-Build in drops, not millilitres, on your first attempts.
-A 'drop' is roughly 0.05ml; a 30:50:20 blend works out to about 6 drops top, 10 drops heart, 4 drops base.
-Small batches let you fail cheaply.
+Build in drops rather than millilitres on your early attempts.
+A drop is roughly 0.05ml, so a 30:50:20 blend translates to about 6 drops top, 10 drops heart, 4 drops base.
+Small batches let you fail cheaply, and you will fail a few times before you do not.

-Now the part everyone skips and regrets — let the blend rest.
-Twenty-four hours minimum.
-Seven days ideally.
-Cool, dark place.
+Now the part everyone skips and quietly regrets — let the blend rest.
+Twenty-four hours minimum, seven days ideally, in a cool, dark place.
 The molecules need time to find each other.
 A blend that smells thin on day one will often deepen into something extraordinary by day five.
+It looks like nothing is happening.
+Plenty is happening.

-Test on skin, not paper, before you commit.
-Paper doesn't warm.
-The same blend on a blotter and on the inside of your forearm can be two different perfumes.
+Test on skin, not paper, before you decide.
+Paper does not warm.
+The same blend on a blotter and on the inside of your forearm can be two genuinely different perfumes.

 Keep a notebook.
-Date, ingredients, ratios, and three words about how it smells at one minute, one hour, and the next morning.
-The notebook is more valuable than the blend itself.
-It's the only way the *next* blend gets better.
+Date, ingredients, exact drop counts, and three words about how it smells at one minute, one hour, and the next morning.
+The notebook becomes more valuable than the blend itself, because it is the only way the next blend gets better.

-Above all: do not chase a known perfume.
-Don't try to recreate the bottle on your dresser.
-Start with what you actually love the smell of in the world — the spice rack, the garden, the bookshelf — and build out from there.
-That, in the end, is the entire point of making your own perfume.
+Above all, do not try to recreate the bottle on your dresser.
+Start with what you actually love the smell of in the world — the spice rack on a winter morning, your grandmother's wooden cupboard, the inside of an old book — and build outward from there.
+That, in the end, is the whole point of making your own.

 "Write down everything.
 The first blend you love will, otherwise, vanish."